algorandfoundation/ARCs/ARCs/arc-draft_extended_desc.md

 This ARC takes the existing JSON description of a contract as described in ARC4 and adds more fields for the purpose of client interaction

 ## Motivation
-The description provided by ARC4 is missing a lot of critical information that clients should know when interaction with an app.
+The data provided by [ARC4](./arc-0004.md) is missing a lot of critical information that clients should know when interacting with an app.
+This means ARC4 is insufficient to generate type-safe clients that provide a superior developer experience.

+On the other hand, [ARC32](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0032.md) provides the vast majority of useful information that can be used to [generate typed clients](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/generate.md#1-typed-clients), but requires a separate JSON file on top of the ARC4 json file, which adds extra complexity and cognitive overhead.

 ## Specification
 ```ts